 - have very few ways to get help, get to a safe place or obtain victim services or counseling

-Are people with intellectual disabilities exempt from the death penalty?
+Are people with intellectual disability exempt from the death penalty?

 How can the rights of someone with an intellectual disability be protected?

-Building these alliances can prepare the community for situations involving people with intellectual disabilities who come in contact with the criminal justice system either as victims or suspects.
-Such preparation enables the criminal justice system to more effectively protect the rights of people with intellectual disabilities.
+Building these alliances can prepare the community for situations involving people with intellectual disability who come in contact with the criminal justice system either as victims or suspects.
+Such preparation enables the criminal justice system to more effectively protect the rights of people with intellectual disability.